Jekotia/MineControl/README.md

 Note that MineControl MUST be run using **bash**, not sh.

+## How to Use... ##
+### Overviewer ###
+Make your overviewer.conf file like you normally would, but specify the world locations as '/home/<linux user>/.minecontrol/temp/ovr-<worldname>' replacing <linux user> with the username of the logged in user, and <worldname> with the name of the world.

 ## Changelog ##
+1.0.6 - 2012/08/25 - 3:25 PM EST

+* Fixed critical, gauranteed failure in overviewer functionality.

 1.0.5 - 2012/08/12 - 10:30 PM EST

 * Decreased pause between launching Minecraft/Overviewer and attaching to the screen.